Oppdal Municipality: Modern period

 In the early 17th century, Oppdal's fortunes turned and population grew.
 By 1665, 2,200 people lived in Oppdal, and a new church was built at Vang, the Oppdal Church, which stands to this day.
 The Lønset Chapel and Fagerhaug Chapel have been re-established, and Oppdal houses several other religious communities.
 Since the 18th century, the inhabitants of Oppdal have made significant investments in education, leading to the establishment of several small rural schools and, recently, a high school.

 In the 19th century, increased fertility and reduced mortality led to population growth that could not be sustained by agricultural resources.
 Many became tenant farmers, and eventually a large proportion of people from Oppdal emigrated to the United States.
 The population decreased until 1910, when the railroad from Oslo to Trondheim via Dovre (the Dovre Line) created employment and opened the area for tourism.
 In 1952, the first ski lift opened, and with further expansions Oppdal now offers one of Norway's largest downhill networks.

 During the German occupation of Norway (World War II), Oppdal and Dombås were the locations of the Stalag 380 prisoner-of-war camp, relocated in late 1942 from Skarżysko-Kamienna in German-occupied Poland.

 In 2013, NRK said that a Labour Party politician was fighting against the establishment of a refugee center.

 Government

 Oppdal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was provided by the inter-municipal agency Nordmøre Interkommunale Renovasjonsselskap until 2020, after which it merged into ReMidt.